Octoshark/pvkii/README.md

 - Do not repeatedly update an open issue remarking that the issue persists.
 - Do not use exploits for your own gain, this tracker is up in goodwill to allow the public to help the dev team out with bug reporting.

-Remember: PVKII is being developed in our freetime, and therefore your issue might not be reviewed/resolved immediately.
-Please be patient.

 Reporting Issues
 ----------------

 If you encounter a bug while using PVKII, first search the [issue list](https://github.com/Octoshark/pvkii/issues) to see if it has already been reported.
 Include closed issues in your search.

 If it has not been reported, create a new issue with at least the following information: